 Yes it is a Microsoft Windows driver only.
 At this time PaperCut is not supplying a Global Print Driver for Mac and Linux, and instead recommends the use of the “Generic PostScript Driver” included within these platforms.
 PaperCut’s server software is designed to use the output of the generic driver and complement it with adaptive transforms, to give maximum compatibility with a wide range of popular printer brands.

 Q What are the printing options that PaperCut Global Print Driver provides?

 Q Why are some driver options missing in the user interface?

 The PaperCut Global PostScript Driver uses the Windows PostScript UI component which behaves differently dependent on the “Enable advanced printing features” setting.
 This is consistent with other print drivers that use the same UI component as documented in the video below.

 Q Why is my tray selection not working as expected when using GPD?

 Q Can I use Global Print Driver on my destination queues rather than using the vendor specific print driver?

 Yes you can.
-However, you would lose all the advanced options such as stapling that the vendor driver provides.
+However, you would lose some of the advanced printing options that the vendor driver provides.
 So, we would recommend to still use the vendor specific print driver on the target queues.

 Q Will I need to set up PostScript Driver on my destination queues when using PaperCut Global Print Driver?

 Yes.
 Devices connected to Global Print Driver must support PostScript (Other print languages are in development).

 Q When setting up Find-me printing with Global Print Driver on my virtual queue, will I need to set the same driver on all my target queues?

 No. We recommend using vendor specific PostScript drivers on the destination queues.
 PaperCut server applies in-built Print Description Language (PDL) transforms to work with the vendor drivers.